 Upon completion of her doctorate, Williams was recruited by the communications sciences program at Case Western Reserve University to develop the world’s first simulation center for communication disorders.

 As a junior faculty member and researcher, she envisioned a technical platform that would allow people with communication disorders to practice therapeutic interventions in real-life scenarios in order to study the disconnect that often happens between therapy and everyday life.

 Inspired by the Star Trek holodeck, Williams created the first interactive virtual reality speech therapy simulator to help patients with communication disorders.
 This 180-degree, three-screen theater, based at the Cleveland Hearing and Speech Center, allowed patients to use techniques learned in therapy and apply them in simulated situations that mimicked common interactions.

-Once again, continued’s SpeechPathology.com was interested in Williams’ work and approached her with the idea of transitioning her simulation center from its physical location in Cleveland, Ohio, to an online platform that would educate students and potentially transform the future of continuing education.
+Once again, Continued was interested in Williams’ work and approached her with the idea of transitioning her simulation center from its physical location in Cleveland, Ohio, to an online platform that would educate students and potentially transform the future of continuing education.

-“At that point in my life, I had spent years preparing to make an impact on my field through academia, so it was a huge shift for me to enter the business world,” Williams said.
-“Deep down I knew we needed to make these educational tools available to more people, and partnering with continued seemed like the perfect way to do it.”
+“At that point in my life, I had spent years preparing to make an impact in my field through academia, so it was a huge shift for me to enter the business world,” Williams said.
+“Deep down I knew we needed to make these educational tools available to more people, and partnering with Continued seemed like the perfect way to do it.”